awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.db.md

 1. In the **Regions** list, select your AWS Region\.

-1. In the navigation pane, choose the name of your environments from the **Environments** list\.
+1. In the navigation pane, choose the name of your environment from the **Environments** list\.
 **Note**
 If you have many environments, use the search bar to filter the environment list\.